 Just 1.5 per cent of reported rape cases result in charges, while the police are often the perpetrators of sexual crimes.
 Activists say more laws aren’t the answer

-Yesterday (March 18), after a lengthy campaign by activists and a week of protests against male and state violence against women, it was announced that misogyny will now be considered a hate crime in England and Wales.
+Yesterday (March 18), after a lengthy campaign by activists and a week of protests against male and state violence against women, it was announced that misogyny will soon be considered a hate crime in England and Wales.

 The new guidance for England and Wales comes five years after Nottinghamshire police first recognised misogyny as a hate crime back in 2016.
 Speaking to Dazed last year, Sue Fish, a former officer in the county, said the changes made women feel safer and more comfortable, as well as “more confident to report what had happened to them”.